vtourraine/AcknowList/README.md

 ## Requirements

-AcknowList is written in Swift 5, requires iOS 9.0 or tvOS 9.0 and above, Xcode 11 and above.
+AcknowList is written in Swift 5, and requires Xcode 12 and above.

 ## Credits